 - 1/2 cup yellow onion finely chopped

 - 1/4 cup yellow onion finely chopped

 - 2 teaspoons white vinegar

 - 2 teaspoons liquid smoke

 - Preheat oven to 350 degrees.
 Spray a 9 X 13 inch baking dish with nonstick cooking spray.

-- Bake uncovered in preheated heated oven, for about 1 hour, or until internal temperature of meatball reaches 160 degrees.
+- Bake uncovered in the preheated heated oven, for about 1 hour, or until the internal temperature of meatball reaches 160 degrees.

-- Easy Baked Sweet and Sour Meatballs – Perfect weeknight meal for the whole fam!
+- Sweet and Sour Meatballs – perfect for kids!

 Barbecue flavors don’t have to stay on the grill, and meatballs aren’t only for tomato sauces!
 I hope by BBQ meatballs recipe changed your view of meatballs and opened your eyes to the wide, wonderfully delicious world of meatball meals!